Arte Público Press

 Arte Público Press is a publishing house associated with the University of Houston (Houston, Texas).
-It is the largest US publisher of contemporary and recovered literature by US Hispanic authors, publishing approximately 30 titles per year.
+It is the largest US publisher of contemporary and recovered literature by Hispanic-American authors, publishing approximately 30 titles per year.

+History

-Arte Público was founded in 1979 by its current director, Nicolás Kanellos, Ph.D.
-Dr. Kanellos also founded and edited the Revista Chicana-Riqueña from 1972 to 1999.
-In 1980, Arte Público became a part of the University of Houston, where it is housed today.
-Arte Público has now published over 600 books.
+Arte Público was founded in 1979 by its current director, Nicolás Kanellos, who taught Hispanic literature at Indiana University Northwest during the Chicano Movement.
+Already having established himself as co-founder and editor of Revista Chicana-Riqueña since 1973, he was motivated by communal concern regarding publishing accessibility.
+In 1980, he accepted a position at the University of Houston, which integrated Arte Público.

 In 1990, Arte Público launched the "Recovering the U.S. Hispanic Literary Heritage" project in order to recover, index and publish lost Latino writings dating from the American colonial period to 1960.
+By 1991, the press published approximately 25 books annually, with about 40% of their material being used as textbooks.
 In 1994, they created Piñata Books, their children's and young adult literature imprint.

-Arte Público has published Lamberto Alvarez, Victor Villaseñor, Nicholasa Mohr, Luis Valdez, Miguel Piñero, Sandra Cisneros, Julia Alvarez, Helena Maria Viramontes, Sergio Troncoso, Miguel Algarín, Graciela Limón, Gwendolyn Zepeda, Daniel Olivas, Daniel Chacón, Pat Mora, and José Ángel Gutiérrez.
+By 1997, it published 20 books.

 Arte Público Press was honored with the 2018 Ivan Sandrof Lifetime Achievement Award given by the National Book Critics Circle Award for their work in publishing Latino authors.

+In August 2025, Gabriela Baeza was appointed Director of Arte Público Press, succeeding founder Nicolás Kanellos.
+She has been affiliated with Arte Público Press for several decades, contributing to its mission of promoting Latino and Hispanic literature in the United States.

 The press is a member of the Community of Literary Magazines and Presses (CLMP).